-Histograms of ToE for S/N > 2 for three equal area land regions (as indicated in Fig. 3) are shown in Fig. 4, for halfyears, using the SRES A1B scenario.
+[18] Histograms of ToE for S/N > 2 for three equal area land regions (as indicated in Figure 3) are shown in Figure 4, for half-years, using the SRES A1B scenario.
 Note that because the noise variance decreases with averaging, the ToE for an area mean is not the same, and will generally be earlier, than the mean ToE for that area.
 The blue bars show the ToE using each GCM's own estimate of the variability, and the green bars show the ToE using the median estimate of the variability as N. The red bars show the projected ToE using the median signal and median noise.
-Fig. S3 shows the histograms using the median signal and each GCM's variability.
+Figure S3 in Text S1 shows the histograms using the median signal and each GCM's variability.

-The blue bars demonstrate the large uncertainty in estimates of ToE from different climate models.
+[19] The blue bars demonstrate the large uncertainty in estimates of ToE from different climate models.
 This uncertainty is at least 30 years in all three regions, and as much 60 years in some regions.
-Also evident in Fig. 4 is the seasonal variation, with all three regions showing a shift to earlier
+Also evident in Figure 4 is the seasonal variation, with all three regions showing a shift to earlier ToE in boreal spring/summer (even though region 3 is in the Southern hemisphere).
+The distributions of ToE show a clear central peak for some regions and seasons (e.g., region 1 for boreal autumn/winter), but in other cases are rather flat or even bimodal (e.g., region 3 in boreal autumn/ winter and region 1 in boreal spring/summer).